rpgreview/papersandpaychecks/cow-orkers.md

 Starting Age: 15+2d4
 Profession Skills: Act., Carousing., Inspire., Lie., Seduce., Craft (writing)., Knowledge (Arts)., Knowledge (General)., Language (various)

+Description: A bard, to use contemporary parlance, is a combination of rock-star and odd-ball intellectual, capable of spinning mighty yarns that actually have an element of truth - but never of a prosaic truth.
+Bards are determined to discover the weird and wonderful, strange lands and customs, and equally determined to enlighten others about such things.
+The propensity to provide such information as artistic performance, song, poetry, etc is a source of frustration for more narrow scholars, but that is part of their entertainment as well.

 | Level | Wage     | Perks	 	|
 |-------|----------|--------------------|
 | 1	| $700     | Bilingual   	|